Introduction to Cargo Securement

 - They drove recklessly, causing the cargo to shift or fall

-- Failed to conduct proper inspections before driving
+- Failed to conduct proper inspections before driving, including ensuring proper cargo placement and direct contact between items

 - Ignored noises or sensations that indicated shifted cargo